Lab 4: Preemptive Multitasking¶

 4. Whenever the kernel switches from one environment to another, it must ensure the old environment’s registers are saved so they can be restored properly later.
 Why?
 Where does this happen?

-Challenge!
+Optional Challenge (no extra credit)!
 Add a less trivial scheduling policy to the kernel, such as a fixed-priority scheduler that allows each environment to be assigned a priority and ensures that higher-priority environments are always chosen in preference to lower-priority environments.
 If you’re feeling really adventurous, try implementing a Unix-style adjustable-priority scheduler or even a lottery or stride scheduler.
 (Look up “lottery scheduling” and “stride scheduling” in Google.)

 Write a test program or two that verifies that your scheduling algorithm